EricZhangJr/Data1030Project/README.md

   - Stores all visualizations in EDA

 - `results/`
   - Stores all models and evaluation metrics in `.pkl` files.
 Some `.pkl` files are too large to upload.
-To access to all results, please download `results.zip ` in the release page.
+To access to all results, please download `results.zip ` in the releases page.

 - `report/`
   - Final report